Skip to content

 Name Type Description Default

-P np.ndarray
+P ndarray

 Initial extrinsics camera matrix.